titon/toolkit/docs/en/components/modal.md

 ```

 The value of the `getContent` option (falls back to `href` attribute) determines the URL to request for modal content.
-Once a request completes, the AJAX response will be inserted into the `contentElement` element.
+Once a request completes, the AJAX response will be inserted into the `.modal-inner` element.

 To insert non-AJAX content into a modal, the `getContent` value can point to an ID in the page, like so `#some-id`.
 We can also set the content directly through the modal instance.